The Summer Hikaru Died: Stage play

-A stage play adaptation of the manga was announced, and is set to run at Kinokuniya Hall in Tokyo from January 9 to 18, 2026, with Sōtarō Fujii directing and script writing the play while Mikihito Sano is composing the music.
+A stage play adaptation of the manga was announced September 19, 2025.
+It ran at Kinokuniya Hall in Tokyo from January 9 to 18, 2026, with Sōtarō Fujii directing and script writing the play while Mikihito Sano is composing the music.

 Reception

+Manga

 In the 2022 Next Manga Award, The Summer Hikaru Died ranked 11th in the web manga category.
 It was also the most popular choice among traditional Chinese voters.
 The series topped the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
 It was also nominated for the 16th Manga Taishō.
 The series ranked fifth in the Nationwide Bookstore Employees' Recommended Comics of 2023.
 It also ranked seventh in the seventh Tsutaya Comic Award.
 In 2023, the series was listed by the New York Public Library among its Best Books for Teens that year.
 It ranked 29th on the 2023 "Book of the Year" list by Da Vinci magazine.
 In 2024, the first volume and series author Mokumokuren were nominated for the Eisner Award for Best U.S. Edition of International Material—Asia and for Best Writer/Artist, respectively.
-The series was also nominated at the Japan Society and Anime NYC's first American Manga Awards for Best Continuing Manga Series in 2024; it was nominated in the same category in 2025.
-The series was nominated for Harvey Awards in the Best Manga category in the same year; it was nominated in the same category in 2025.
+The series was nominated for Harvey Awards in the Best Manga category in 2024 and 2025 and was listed by Yen Press as its top title for 2025.
+The series was also nominated at the Japan Society and Anime NYC's first American Manga Awards for Best Continuing Manga Series in 2024; it received a second nomination in 2025 and won on a third nomination in 2026.

 The first volume received three times more orders than copies available in the first print run.
 The volume was reprinted six times in three months, having over 200,000 copies in circulation.
 By October 2022, the series had 550,000 copies in circulation.
 By June 2023, the series had 1.4 million copies in circulation.
 By December 2023, the series had 1.9 million copies in circulation.
 By May 24, 2024, the series had 2.1 million copies in circulation.
 By June 4, 2024, the series had 2.3 million copies in circulation.
 By November 4, 2024, the series had 3 million copies in circulation.
 By July 4, 2025, the series had 3.5 million copies in circulation.
 By September 26, 2025, the series had 4 million copies in circulation.
+By December 26, 2025, the series had 4.5 million copies in circulation.
+By June 1, 2026, the series had 5 million copies in circulation.

-Chanmei from Real Sound praised the story and characters as emotional.
-Chanmei also praised the artwork, believing it complemented the story well.
+Mei Chan from Real Sound praised the story and characters as emotional.
+Chan also praised the artwork, believing it complemented the story well.
 Tensako Miura from An An praised the story, main characters, and artwork, positively noting the artwork's use of shades of black.